jenna-tb-ekwealor/academic-kickstart/content/projects/evolution/index.md

 ---
-title: Stress tolerance in dryland mosses
+title: Adaptation to extreme environments
-summary: Mosses and other biocrust organisms have evolved vegetative desiccation tolerance—the ability to equilibrate to dry air, pausing all metabolic activity until rehydration—making them an excellent model system for studying stress tolerance mechanisms.
+summary: Mosses and other biocrust organisms have evolved vegetative desiccation tolerance—the ability to equilibrate to dry air, pausing all metabolic activity until rehydration—making them an excellent model system for studying adaptation to the desiccating and irradiating conditions of terrestrial life.
 tags:
 - Syntrichia